KonduitAI/konduit-serving-docs/examples/java/tf-bert_java.md

 ```
 To configure the client, set the required URL to connect server and specify any port number that is not reserved (as used in server configuration).

-Note that you should create the Client object after the Server has started, so that Client can inherit the Server's attributes.
-A Callback Function onSuccess is implemented in order to start the Client only after the successful run of the KonduitServingMain Server.
+ A Callback Function onSuccess is implemented in order to post the Client request and get the HttpResponse, only after the successful run of the KonduitServingMain Server.

+{% hint style="info" %}
+Accepted input and output data formats are as follows:

+* Input: JSON, ARROW, IMAGE, ND4J \(not yet implemented\) and NUMPY.
+* Output: NUMPY, JSON, ND4J \(not yet implemented\) and ARROW.
+{% endhint %}

 ```java
  KonduitServingMain.builder()